The Goddess Protocol: What is Vesta Finance?

 Learn more about the token distribution here and emissions here.

-$VSTA is the Vesta governance token.
-Vesta is in the works of releasing a vote-escrowed version of $VSTA (veVSTA) that models veCRV.
-Lockers get more veVSTA the longer they lock, and in return receive yield and fees collected by the protocol.
+$VSTA is the protocol’s governance token.
+Vesta is said to be in the works of releasing a vote-escrowed version of $VSTA (veVSTA) that models the veCRV token.
+Lockers would get more veVSTA the longer they lock, and earn a share of yield and fees collected by the protocol.

-As mentioned before, Vesta intends to expand to more L2s and even other scalable layer 1s like Solana.
+As mentioned before, Vesta intends to expand to more L2s and even other layer 1s like Solana.
 As $VST grows, this generates more fees for the protocol and $VSTA lockers when veVSTA is released.
-This release is set for Q3 2022, which ends in one month.

 Conclusion